A Stream of Ideas: the foundation of the ‘Innovation machine’

 An unsupervised, continuous ideation process powered by advanced technology: imagine an intelligent system simplifying the procedures of capturing, handling and routing an idea; a component able to notify the right people and teams in order to raise awareness for a high-potential idea; an A.I. engine inviting those employees with relevant (to the idea) expertise to join and collaborate; a powerful UX enabling an employee to silently and anonymously submit an idea or run a targeted internal campaign with clear business goals; a voice-driven discovery module empowering an executive to instantly discover the ‘next big thing’; a layer of gamification strategies and continuous optimization towards well-defined innovation objectives.

-This unsupervised ideation framework, requires a ‘data store’ where ideas ‘live forever’ — in the sense that they are always discoverable and available to automatically ‘relate’ and ‘join’ newer ones.
+This unsupervised ideation framework requires a ‘data store’ where ideas ‘live forever’ — in the sense that they are always discoverable and available to automatically ‘relate’ and ‘join’ newer ones.
 Ideas are being continuously evaluated, contextually and against multiple business dimensions and the active ‘idea assessment criteria’ (which reflect the strategy of the corporation).
 Ideas might be evaluated at different points in time by independent processes, each having its own assessment logic and serving a different business purpose.

 Following lean and agile principles, ideation mechanisms need to be simple, effective and efficient.
 The ideation process needs to be always-on, always available, with multiple entry points and intelligent idea post-processing in order to handle and hide complexities from the users.

 Although the management may release at any time a ‘call to innovate’ setting a specific context for idea generation, the core ideation process should be continuously accessible and open to capture any idea, in any context.
-It is then the adaptive, cognitive back-end which can automatically handle, assess, route and communicate the idea in the right context and timing.
+It is then the adaptive, cognitive back-end that can automatically handle, assess, route and communicate the idea in the right context and timing.

 Interested in Artificial Intelligence?